jareddilley/AUTO-sorting-Connect-4/README.md

 # Dividing Peices
 ![image](https://github.com/jareddilley/AUTO-sorting-Connect-4/blob/main/Servo-lever-system-gif-demo.gif)

 A lever system (think seesaw) is used to push the pieces to one side or the other.
-A server with a simple linkage is used to tilt the single-point mounted platform to one side or the other and let gravity do the rest.
-This system is not the most robust system and has its issues but is a solution to the problem and can be improved upon.
-The platform must stop in the middle of each row to sense the pieces before picking a side.
+A server with a simple linkage is used to tilt the single-point mounted platform to one side or the other letting gravity do the rest.
+This system is not the most robust approach and has its flaws but is a solution to the problem and can be improved upon.
+The platform must stop in the middle of each row drop to sense the color before picking a side.
 # One Row Handling
 ![image](https://github.com/jareddilley/AUTO-sorting-Connect-4/blob/main/One-row-handling-gif-demo.gif)